 - ATC submits the advertisement in Interfolio

-- Once Ad is approved by the Office of Academic Personnel, unit will receive a notification.
+- Once the ad is approved by the Office of Academic Personnel and Faculty, the unit will receive a notification.

-Search committees and the hiring unit should actively engage in generating a strong and diverse applicant pool and check in with the Office of Inclusive Excellence at their priority review deadline.
+Search committees and the hiring unit should actively engage in generating a robust applicant pool and check in with the Office of Inclusive Excellence at their priority review deadline.

-Review data on the expected applicant pool composition
+Review the data on the expected applicant pool composition

-- The College of Engineering provide units with national data from American Society for Engineering Education (ASEE) on hiring pools by field
+- The College of Engineering provides units with national data from American Society for Engineering Education (ASEE) on hiring pools by field

-- Search Committees review ASEE pool data provided by CoE
+- Search Committees review ASEE pool data provided by the CoE

-- Proactively and consistently engage in active recruiting and relationship building to identify and diversify applicant pool
+- Proactively and consistently engage in active recruiting and relationship building to identify a robust applicant pool

 - Engage in relationship building over multiple years (e.g., connecting with students early and often in their academic careers before they become eligible for faculty positions)

-- Includes active recruitment efforts to diversify the candidate pool.
+- Includes active recruitment efforts to broaden the candidate pool.

 - Identifies where ad will be disseminated.